ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 down the dance.
 So he inquired who she was, and got introduced, and asked her for the two next.
-Then the two third he danced with Miss King, and the two fourth with Maria Lucas, and the two fifth with Jane again, and the two sixth with Lizzy, and the Boulanger--"
+Then the two third he danced with Miss King, and the two fourth with Maria Lucas, and the two fifth with Jane again, and the two sixth with Lizzy, and the Boulanger -- "

 "If he had had any compassion for me," cried her husband impatiently, "he would not have danced half so much!
 For God's sake, say no more of